CC-Openaccess-Africa-Initiative/journals/README.md

 # Connecting Africa to the Knowledge Commons: From Project to Sustainable Infrastructure

 # Introduction
-Open access in Africa face several challenges related to maintain open access digital platforms  and how to keep them updated.
+Open access in Africa faces several challenges related to maintain open access digital platforms and how to keep them updated.
 In most of the cases, public resources are not enough.
 Also, there is a prevailing challenge on human resources professionalization on publishing practices in the digital environment.

  ----
  # Promote the Open access  research  in Africa by Africans is possible